 There may be delays to creating your timetable in some circumstances.
 These include, but aren't limited to:

 - not obtaining a placement, etc.

 We do our best to ensure accuracy in all personalised timetables we release to you.
 However, manual processes may mean there are a few occasions where we may not always get it right.
-If there are clashes or any other issues, contact the Timetabling Support team.
+If there are clashes or any other issues in your timetable 48 hours before your course starts, please contact the Timetabling Support team.
 We'll help resolve it for you.

 If you'd like to speak to somebody about anything else, you can Ask NTU.

 Why is the induction timetable on NOW different to the timetable on starting at NTU?

 Your School will be able to tell you where you can find the most up-to-date version of your induction timetable.